Home Compare APTV vs KBX.DE

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (APTV: Russell 1000, KBX.DE: HDAX).

-The lead is spread across profitability and stability, rather than sitting in one isolated gap.
-The overall score gap is 8 points in favour of Knorr-Bremse AG.
+This is not just a one-metric split: both profitability and stability materially support the lead.
+The overall score gap is 19 points in favour of Knorr-Bremse AG.

 INDUSTRY COMPARISON